ThePlayer14/aubio-python-aarch64/README.md

 # installation
 It is pretty easy: just extract the tar.gz archive, but make a folder first to unpack.

-Assuming that you're in the home folder, for extraction you can use: `tar -xf aubio-python-aarch64.tar.gz ./extractfoldername`.
+Assuming that you're in the home folder, make a new directory using `mkdir yourfoldername`, then for extraction you can use: `tar -xf aubio-python-aarch64.tar.gz -C ./yourfoldername`.

 The extracted folder matches the layout of the Termux prefix for ease of use.